Three Days Grace (album): Critical reception

 The album was met with positive reviews from most music critics.
 Heather Phares of AllMusic gave the album a positive review, saying, "Although this debut is a little uneven, it's also promising.
 Three Days Grace are definitely one of the most accessible alt-metal bands of the 2000s; they just need to add some more distinctiveness to their sound."
-Dave Doray of IGN gave another positive review, saying, "almost every single song from the Three Days Grace track list is heavy and catchy, with chewy chunks of assurance and fury thrown in for added measure."
-However, Spin gave a more negative review calling the album, "generic Canadian gripe rock."
+She praised the group's songwriting on tracks such as "Born Like This", "Just Like You", and "Scared".
+She also called the album's lead single, "I Hate Everything About You", the band's "best song, gaining most of its power from its directness and bluntness in examining a dysfunctional relationship."
+Dave Doray of IGN gave another positive review, remarking, "almost every single song from the Three Days Grace track list is heavy and catchy, with chewy chunks of assurance and fury thrown in for added measure."